How Long Do Tortillas Last?

 The shelf life of tortillas

 , the processing and how they are stored.
 Tortillas, a Spanish word meaning “torta” or little cake, are typically grilled on the stove top and consist of flour

 or corn, oil

 , and salt.
 Tortillas are gaining more and more popularity throughout the world as the variety of ingredients and variations have also grown rapidly in the last few years.

 So, how long do tortillas last?

-When properly stored, unopened packages of tortillas last for the time periods beyond their best before dates as indicated in the table below:
+When properly stored, unopened packages last for the time periods beyond their best before dates as indicated in the table below:

 ||Past Printed Date